By Mike Loughrin, CEO of Transformance Advisors

 Let’s look closer at each of these four key elements.

 You cannot be effective with a weak foundation.
-You must start with three to five strategic initiatives that are the top priorities for achieving the vision of your organization.
+You must start with three to five strategic initiatives which are the top priorities for achieving the vision of your organization.

 Specifically, your executive leadership team needs to craft a strategy using a rigorous process which includes: